Bunts Rehab - The City of Lakewood, Ohio

 Q: The project will remove my tree lawn, which is part of my property.
 How will I be compensated?

 A: At no location will the entire tree lawn be removed from the roadway.
-The tree lawns on Bunts Road are located within the public right-of-way that is owned by the City.
+The tree lawns on Bunts Road are located within the public right-of-way, meaning it is owned by the City.

 Q: Why use audible signals?
 They do not belong in a residential area.